-- Write a report or short reflection for assembly, SVP National, and parish connection. - Discuss whether your group wants to continue visiting during other times of the year. - Celebrate the project - you've led something meaningful and compassionate.
+- Write a report or short reflection for SVP and parish connection. - Discuss whether your group wants to continue visiting during other times of the year. - Celebrate the project - you've led something meaningful and compassionate.

 A phone script for if you want some pointers